TuckerDesk/TuckerDesk/README.md

 *I am getting "access denied" after setting the MySQL password!*

 Make sure that the new user you made has all permissions on MySQL.

+*My support center name is not loading*

+The program may have failed to create a core configuration file called `tuckerconf.php`.
+Make sure TuckerDesk can write to the directory.